DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/00colophon.md

 Type: book
 Book-type: anthology
 Anthology item: article
-Item-id: unique no.
+Item-id: u
-Article-title: Media Do Not Exist
+Article-title: Media Do Not Exist.
+Performativity and mediating conjunctures
 Article-status: accepted
 Author: Jean-Marc Larrue, Marcello Vitali-Rosati
 Author-email:   corresponding address
 Author-bio:  about the author
-Abstract:   short description of the article (100 words)
+Abstract:   This essay offers a radically new approach to the phenomena of mediation, proposing a new understanding of the media processes that challenge the very notion of media.
+It begins with a historical overview of recent developments in Western thought on mediation, especially since the mid '80s and the emergence of Media Archaeology and Intermediality.
+While these developments are inseparable from the advent of digital technology, they have a long history.
-Keywords:   50 keywords for search and indexing
+Keywords:   media, mediation, performativity, mediating conjunctures, media archaeology, intermediality, digital technology, philosophy.
 Rights: CC BY-NC 4.0
 ...

 #Colophon <br />
 Theory on Demand #31 <br />
-**Media Do Not Exist**
+**Media Do Not Exist.
+Performativity and mediating conjunctures**

 Editors: Jean-Marc Larrue, Marcello Vitali-Rosati <br />
 Copy editor: <br />